YichaoOU/HemTools/docs/content/Visualization/bw_corr.rst

 Summary
 ^^^^^^^

 Plot spearman correlation given all bw files in the current dir.
+By default, bin size is 10kb.

 Input
 ^^^^^